The Importance of Reference Checking

 If you are considering a candidate who has an impressive degree and a long list of certifications to his credit, make sure that they can prove their achievements by providing transcripts.
 In addition to helping you confirm that the information supplied is honest, an academic transcript can tell you a lot about a candidate’s strengths and weaknesses, especially in technical professionals.

-Soft Skills Are Hard to Judge
+Soft Skills Can Be Hard to Judge

 No matter how thorough a resume is and how many steps you build into your interview process, it is always a challenge to judge a candidate’s soft skills, especially in terms of your company culture.
 Speaking to past employers and co-workers is the best way to get a sense of a candidate’s intangible qualities, and ultimately those are the ones that tell you the most about someone’s fit for a job.
 If a job seeker has demonstrated that she is a team player in the past, it is reasonable to assume that she will be one in the future as well.

 Ask all candidates to supply a list of professional references, but don’t hesitate to seek out other sources.
 If you feel that you need more information, it is never inappropriate to ask a reference to supply you with someone else’s contact information.
 Sometimes the references that haven’t been hand picked by the candidate are able to provide the most revealing information.
-For more information about conducting a thorough recruiting process, contact the experts at TekPartners.

 Share This Article